 The properties of our U.S. VP measures are similar to those reported in the literature.
-For instance, Held, Kapraun, Omachel, and Thimme (2020) find that the U.S. DVP is, on average, positive and much larger in magnitude than UVP, and that UVP is also, on average, positive.
+For instance, Held et al. (2020) find that the U.S. DVP is, on average, positive and much larger in magnitude than UVP, and that UVP is also, on average, positive.
 In Kilic and Shaliastovich (2019), DVP is positive and UVP is, on average, negative (given our definition of VP, as they define VP as the difference between the physical and the risk-neutral expectations).
-Nevertheless, like ours, the UVP in Kilic and Shaliastovich (2019) remains positive most of the time except for a few sharply negative realizations.
-This difference is driven mostly by the fact that Kilic and Shaliastovich (2019) use the Martingale assumption when obtaining the physical expectation of the variance.3
+Nevertheless, like ours, the UVP in Kilic and Shaliastovich (2019)